niarenaw/niarenaw.github.io/src/content/blog/2025-10-28-quantum-counterfeit-coins.md

 For 16 coins or 16 billion coins, you need just one quantum query to the balance.
 Classical binary search requires $O(\log N)$ queries; the quantum algorithm needs $O(1)$.

-The key insight is that the counterfeit coin problem can be reformulated as an instance of the **Bernstein-Vazirani problem**, which quantum computers solve in a single query.
+It turns out the counterfeit coin problem can be reformulated as an instance of the **Bernstein-Vazirani problem**, which quantum computers solve in a single query.

 ## The Bernstein-Vazirani Algorithm

-Before diving into counterfeit coins, let's understand Bernstein-Vazirani.
+First, some background on Bernstein-Vazirani.

 ### The Problem